Vestigialmars5/TMS-Project/PROCESS_DOCUMENTATION.md

 Aug 29
 In order to improve the onboarding I need to do the following first: Update the database population (probably separating adding the roles from the users created), define the flow of the status in the auth token...

+Sep 8
+I was able to get a very good system design with the help of Claude.
+It is not refined but it has helped me clean some of my thoughts.
+And now I think I want to do something drastic again.
+I want to change from having it based on role, to based on core modules, this way I can keep